 Common Mistakes

-• Using the wrong oil type: Always follow the manual’s viscosity recommendation.
+• Using the wrong oil type: Always follow the manual during an engine oil change to ensure the correct viscosity and specification when you change engine oil.

-• Over-tightening the drain plug: This damages threads and can cause leaks.
+• Over-tightening the drain plug: This can strip threads and cause leaks during the oil change procedure, tighten only to the recommended torque.

-• Leaving the old gasket on: A double gasket prevents proper sealing and leads to leaks.
+• Leaving the old filter gasket on: A double gasket prevents proper sealing and often leads to leaks after you change engine oil.

 How to manage replacement across your fleet?